mlox/mlox/mlox/mlox_readme.txt

 Usage: mlox [OPTIONS]

  OPTIONS
+ -a|--all
- -a  Print warnings for all plugins, otherwise warning messages
-     are only printed for active plugins.
+	Print warnings for all plugins, otherwise warning messages are only printed for active plugins.
+ -c|--check
- -c  check mode, do not update the load order.
+	Check mode, do not update the load order.
+ -d|--debug
- -d  turn on debug output.
+	Turn on debug output.
+ -e|--explain plugin
+	Print an explanation of the dependency graph for plugin this can help you understand why a plugin was moved in your load order.
+ -f|--fromfile file1... fileN
- -f  file processing mode, at least one input file must follow on
-     command line, each file contains a list of plugins which is used instead of reading the list of plugins from the data file directory.
+	File processing mode, at least one input file must follow on command line, each file contains a list of plugins which is used instead of reading the list of plugins from the data file directory.
 File formats accepted: Morrowind.ini, load order output of Wrye Mash, and Reorder Mods++.
+ -h|--help
- -h  print this help.
+	print this help.
+ -p|--parsedebug
+	Turn on debugging for the rules parser.
+(This can generate a fair amount of output).
+ -q|--quiet
- -q  run more quietly (does not print out NOTEs).
+	Run more quietly (does not print out NOTEs).
+ -u|--update
- -u  update mode, updates the load order.
+	Update mode, updates the load order.
+ -v|--version
- -v  print version and exit.
+	Print version and exit.
+ -w|--warningsonly
- -w  warnings only, do not display the new load order.
+	Warnings only, do not display the new load order.

 when invoked with no options, mlox runs in GUI mode.

-mlox is intended to be run from somewhere under your game directory.
-And it should work under Windows or Linux.
+mlox is intended to be run from somewhere under your game directory. mlox runs under Windows or Linux.

 mlox sorts your plugin load order using rules from input files (mlox_base.txt and mlox_user.txt, if it exists).
 A copy of the